adkreager/mock-gmail/README.md

 <br>
 I am able to display all of the emails and their subject lines.
 <br>
-For the search function, I am able to create a filtered array from the search (in SearchResults), but I cannot get it to where it only displays the filtered array after the person has started typing something.
-It does sort through the emails properly, though!
+For the search function, I am able to create a filtered array from the search (in the state of SearchResults), but I cannot get it to where it only displays the filtered array after the person has started typing something.
+It does sort through the emails properly, and display them after typing!
 <br>
 That is as far as I got.